RU EN

 • At the interview, the officer assesses your «ties to your home country» and your intention to return.

-Working while studying: what is allowed
+Working while you study: what is allowed

-Not allowed: Working off campus without official authorisation (CPT or OPT).
-Freelancing, running your own business or working remotely for a non-US company without authorisation.
-Allowing a break in your studies or being expelled without transferring to another school.
+Not allowed: working off campus without official authorisation (CPT or OPT); freelancing, running your own business or working remotely for a non-US company without authorisation; allowing a break in your studies or being expelled without transferring to another school.

 Maintaining status and the restrictions

-Student status requires constant attention to detail.
+Student status calls for constant attention to detail.

-The end of the programme: Grace Period
+The end of the programme: the Grace Period

 • leave the USA,